Help

 % Daily Value (%DV) is the FDA standard printed on every nutrition label.
 It tells you how much a nutrient in a single serving contributes to a 2,000-calorie daily diet.
 DailyLabel uses %DV as the core tracking unit because it's the format you already see on food packaging.
 No conversion needed.

-Tap the + button on the home screen.
-You can search by name (powered by USDA FoodData Central), scan a barcode (pulls results from both USDA and Open Food Facts), or create a custom food manually.
+Tap the Add tab.
+You can search by name (powered by USDA FoodData Central), scan a barcode (pulls results from both USDA and Open Food Facts), open favorites, or create a custom food manually.
 Select a serving size, adjust the quantity, and tap Add.

-DailyLabel pulls from two sources: the USDA FoodData Central database (for generic and branded foods) and Open Food Facts (for barcode lookups).
+DailyLabel pulls from two sources: the USDA FoodData Central database (for generic foods, branded foods, and some barcode/GTIN lookups) and Open Food Facts (for packaged products and barcode lookups).
 You'll see a colored badge on each food indicating its source: green for USDA, orange for Open Food Facts, blue for bundled sample foods, and gray for your custom entries.

 Features

 Pro is a one-time $4.99 purchase.
 No subscription.
-It unlocks barcode scanning, the full 150+ nutrient catalog (Customize Your Label), multi-day trend charts, and CSV/PDF data export.
-The free version includes the %DV dashboard, USDA food search, custom foods, iCloud sync, and favorites.
+It unlocks custom nutrient tracking and label customization, add-to-food nutrient editing, multi-day trend charts, and CSV/PDF data export.
+The free version includes the %DV dashboard, USDA food search, barcode scanning, custom foods, iCloud sync, history, and favorites.

 Yes.
 Tap the barcode icon in the search screen and point your camera at any UPC or EAN barcode.
 DailyLabel looks it up across both USDA and Open Food Facts, giving you results from both databases.
 If the product is found, its nutrition data is populated automatically.
 If not, you can add it as a custom food.

 Your food log is stored entirely on-device and works offline.
-Searching the USDA or scanning barcodes requires an internet connection since those queries hit external databases.
+USDA search, Open Food Facts search, and barcode lookups require an internet connection because those queries hit external databases.
 The 82 bundled sample foods are always available offline.

 Sync & Data

 Your food log syncs automatically through Apple's CloudKit.
 No Pro upgrade required.
 Data lives in your private iCloud container.
 BitTech LLC never sees it.
-Changes propagate across your devices within a few minutes.
+Changes propagate across supported devices signed into the same Apple ID within a few minutes.
 Make sure iCloud is enabled for DailyLabel in Settings → [your name] → iCloud → Apps Using iCloud.

 First, confirm you're signed into the same Apple ID on both devices and that iCloud is enabled for DailyLabel.
 Check that you have an active internet connection and available iCloud storage.
 If sync still doesn't work, try toggling iCloud off and on for DailyLabel in Settings.
 Changes can take a few minutes to propagate.

 Yes.
 Pro includes CSV and PDF export.
-You can export your full food log from the Trends screen.
-Your data is also stored in your iCloud account and on-device, so it's always yours.
+You can export your food log from the Trends screen.
+Your data is stored on-device and, if iCloud sync is enabled, in your private iCloud account.

 Purchases